-In support of the District's Long Range Facilities Planning Efforts, the Superintendent has established a Facilities Task Force.
-Efforts by the District to meet its deferred maintenance include a continued annual contribution from the General Fund of \$500,000.
+Efforts by the District to meet its deferred maintenance include a contribution from the General Fund of \$500,000.

 District Certification of Expenses and Prevailing Wage

 Staff reported that the Solana Beach School District strictly adheres to the prevailing wage requirement for all public works projects.